JadenLabs/rpj/README.md

 -  add     | Add an existing project
 -  export  | Export a project to a file
 -  list    | List all projects
+-  get     | Get a project by name
 ```

 ## Contributing